 For most people, leaving their homes without footwear would be unthinkable!
 And, in most cases, social etiquette and comfort make it a logical choice to just wear shoes.
-However, if you do get the chance to take a few steps each day barefoot, you should take it!
+However, if you do get the chance to take a few steps each day barefoot on a surface you should take it!

 Walking barefoot can offer endless benefits for our mental well-being and physical health, and can restore our natural walking pattern.